Filpill/blog-web/content/eng_projects/servoTurret.md

 ## Arduino

-The arduino project is very simple, there is a program written in Processing which takes the mouse inputs send strings (enclosed in <>) to the Arduino via serial comminications.
+The arduino project is very simple, there is a program written in Processing which takes the mouse inputs send strings (enclosed in <>) to the Arduino via serial communications.

 A small delay of 100ms is maintained to limit the rate of data coming to the Arduino board.
-The Arduino has a small serial buffer, so we need to limit the rate of data to prevent a serail buffer overflow.
+The Arduino has a small serial buffer, it can only read 8 bytes at a time.
+Therefore we need to limit the rate of data to prevent a serial buffer overflow.
 If this issue occurs, then the servo will not be able to effectively read the data stream.

 The Arduino has a sketch uploaded to the board that will do a number opperations.
 - It will ingest the string data character by character from '<' and terminate at '>'.